vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 When a [market launches](./0043-MKTL-market_lifecycle.md), an insurance pool account is created for that market for each settlement asset.
 This account is used by the protocol during the collection of [margin requirements](./0010-MARG-margin_orchestration.md) and the collection of [mark to market settlement](./0003-MTMK-mark_to_market_settlement.md).

-When a market is finalised / closed remaining funds are transfered into the global insurance pool using the same settlement asset.
+When a market is finalised / closed remaining funds are transfetred into the global insurance pool using the same settlement asset.
 This occurs using ledger entries to preserve double entry accounting records within the collateral engine.

 ## General insurance pool